 Please refer to the following illustrations to help you understand how Note Repeat parameters affect the triggered sequence:

-as an example.
+Let's take the kick drum sequence shown on the left as an example.
 This sequence was generated with the Note Repeat feature with a Time Division setting of 1/4 note.